chiraag-kakar/peakfinder/README.md

 ## Error Handling

-PeakFinder performs strict input validation and raises explicit exceptions for:
+Peak Locator performs strict input validation and raises explicit exceptions for:

 * Unsupported data types or shapes
 * Invalid dimensionality for a selected algorithm